In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 In Java, we can use the following loops:

-- while loop: executes a block of code until a condition is false
+- while loop: executes a block of code while a condition is true.

 for Loop